 To diagnose a torn meniscus, your Reflex Knee Specialists provider reviews your medical records, asks about your symptoms, and performs a physical exam.
 During the exam, they move your knee in different positions and might also ask you to squat or twist the knee.

 What sets providers at Reflex Knee Specialists apart is the use of dynamic ultrasound testing.
-Reflex providers are able to use diagnostic ultrasound to visualize the front and back of the meniscus.
+Reflex providers can use diagnostic ultrasound to visualize the front and back of the meniscus.
 With the ultrasound probe over the knee, they will passively flex, extend, or rotate the knee while looking at the meniscus with ultrasound to see if a defect is present.
-These movements while the ultrasound probe is over the meniscus is called dynamic ultrasound testing and reveal how certain tissues perform when put into motion.
+These movements while the ultrasound probe is over the meniscus are called dynamic ultrasound testing and reveal how certain tissues perform when put into motion.
 All providers at Reflex Knee Specialists have been trained in dynamic ultrasound of the knee which is not provided in 99% of other clinics treating knee pain.

 Treatment of a torn meniscus depends on various factors, including your age, the severity of your symptoms, and their effect on your mobility and range of motion.
 Your Reflex Knee Specialists provider might recommend: